Skip to main content

 1) DOWNTOWN MUSEUMS

-3) HISTORIC TABOR OPERA HOUSE
+2) HISTORIC TABOR OPERA HOUSE TOURS & PERFORMANCES

-Tour the Tabor Opera House, for a taste of the fine life during Colorado’s 1880s Silver Rush.
+Take a tour of the Tabor Opera House, for a taste of the fine life during Colorado’s 1880s Silver Rush.
 Built in just 100 days by mining magnate Horace Tabor, this grand old opera house brought arts and culture to one of the West’s wildest boomtowns.

 Luminaries such as Buffalo Bill, Oscar Wilde, and Anna Held appeared at the Tabor, as did a live circus with tigers.
 Today, you too can tread the boards where many a famous performer walked.
 Stand on the stage and peer out at the original red velvet seats.
 Look for the trap door that legend says was cut for magician Harry Houdini.
 Or sing a song to test the acoustics of this beautiful theater.

-4) LEADVILLE’S SCENIC TRAIN
+3) LEADVILLE’S SCENIC TRAIN

-On the Leadville, Colorado & Southern Railroad, you’ll ride through untamed wilderness to the Continental Divide, tracing the old Denver, South Park & Pacific and Colorado & Southern lines.
+On the Leadville Railroad, you’ll ride through untamed wilderness to the Continental Divide, tracing the old Denver, South Park & Pacific and Colorado & Southern lines.
 This journey is full of breath-taking panoramas across the Arkansas River Valley and humorous narratives about Leadville’s colorful past.
+On this two- and one-half hour adventure through the untamed wilderness, you’ll learn the history of Leadville and its legendary former residents—the Unsinkable Molly Brown, the Tabors, and Doc Holliday.

-5) EVERGREEN CEMETERY & GHOST WALKING TOURS
+6) EVERGREEN CEMETERY & HAUNTED HISTORY WALKING TOURS

-On guided walking tours in Leadville, you can discover the stories of early residents and of those whose spirits are said to still roam the city today.
+On guided walking tours in Leadville, you can discover the stories of early residents some of whose spirits are said to still roam the city today.
 These tours lead you to the Paupers Field in Evergreen Cemetery and throughout downtown and the historic Delaware Hotel, where stories of energies abound.

 More Posts